wevbarker/PSALTer-devel/README.md

 ## Documentation

 The documentation notebook is at `PSALTer/xAct/PSALTer/Documentation/English/Documentation.nb`.
+It is strongly recommended to read [the accompanying paper](https://arxiv.org/abs/2405.00000).

 ## General use